-- 3.61 All staff at Alice Ingham RC Primary School are aware that mental health problems can, in some cases, be an indicator that a child has suffered or is at risk of suffering abuse, neglect or exploitation. - 3.62 School staff are not expected or trained to diagnose mental health conditions or issues but may notice behaviours that may be of concern. - 3.63 If staff have a mental health concern about a child that is also a safeguarding concern, immediate action should be taken by speaking to the designated safeguarding lead or a deputy. - 3.64 At Alice Ingham RC Primary School we take our children's mental health and wellbeing seriously.
+- 3.63 If staff have a mental health concern about a child that is also a safeguarding concern, immediate action should be taken by speaking to the designated safeguarding lead or a deputy. - 3.64 At Alice Ingham we take our children's mental health and wellbeing seriously.
 We outline below how we support children's mental health and wellbeing.